CW3E/AI-experiments/README.md

 * diagnosis: Scripts to calculate apparent heat source (Q1) and conversion of kinetic energy (CK).
 * figures: Scripts that generate main figures in the manuscript.
 * utils: Some auxiliary functions.

+This repository is released under the UCSD license, except for certain files derived from DeepMind’s GraphCast project, which are distributed under the Apache License 2.0.
+Those files retain their original license headers.